-This page contains following topics:
+This page contains the following topics:

-- Speed Limit Rules in City
+- Speed Limit in German cities

 - 30 ZONE

 - Two Types of Speed Limits in Germany

 - Two-lane Expressway

 - Speed Limit on Roads Outside City Limits

 - Traffic-Calming Zones